Revised February 2022

-Camelina has been developed as a crop due to its high oil content, 30-40%, and unique oil properties.
-The oil is suitable a variety of food uses and for biodiesel production.
-The oil is composed of six percent saturated fatty acids, 30 percent monosaturated fatty acids and 64 percent polyunsaturated fatty acids.
+Camelina [Camelina sativa (L.) Crantz] is an annual or winter annual in the Brassicacea, or mustard family that originated in Northern Europe.
+Camelina has been developed as a crop due to its high oil content (30-40%), its unique oil properties and its potential to increase the cropping intensity in certain dryland cropping systems.
+The oil from camelina is suitable for a variety of food uses and for biodiesel production.
+The oil is composed of six percent saturated fatty acids, 30% monosaturated fatty acids and 64% polyunsaturated fatty acids.
 Omega -3 fatty acids comprise 39% (alpha linolenic acid [ALA], 38%) of the oil.
-The ALA in camelina oil, unlike that in flaxseed oil with similar high ALA content, has a much longer shelf life and can be stored without special conditions, due to high levels of gamma-tocopherol (Vitamin E).
-Oil content varies with cultivar and seasonal growing conditions.
+The ALA in camelina oil, unlike that in flaxseed oil with a similar high ALA content, has a much longer shelf life and can be stored without special conditions, due to high levels of gamma-tocopherol (Vitamin E).
+The oil content of camelina varies with cultivar and seasonal growing conditions.

 Camelina meal has received FDA GRAS status, so may be used as a feed ingredient in both ruminant (beef cattle and goats) and monogastric (chicken and swine) feed rations.
 It is pending approval as an ingredient in dairy rations.

 Camelina, in the future, may also play a role in farmed fish production.
 Transgenic camelina expressing algal genes was used to produce an oil containing n-3 LC-PUFA to replace fish oil in salmon feeds.
 The oil had no detrimental effects on fish performance, metabolic responses or the nutritional quality of the fillets of the farmed fish.

 Camelina sativa in poultry diets: opportunities and challenges.
 2012, Chapter 17 in, Biofuel co-products as livestock feed----opportunities and challenges, FAO.